 - Arrange for official transcripts from undergraduate and/or previous graduate school (even if no program was completed) to be sent directly from the institution to the Registrar’s Office.

-- Return the completed application to the Registrar’s Office along with the application fee, a recent passport type photograph, and a personal testimony.
+- Return the completed application to the Registrar’s Office along with the Application Fee of $25 (non-refundable), a recent passport type photograph, and all required attachments.

 Late or Incomplete Applications

-Applications with all application components received within two months of desired enrollment are assessed a late fee.
+Applications with all application components received within two months of desired enrollment are assessed an Expedited Application Fee ($50).
 Applicants who enroll without all application components must communicate directly with the Registrar.
-In these cases, all remaining components must be received by the last day of registration for the following term or the applicant is assessed an Incomplete Application Fee.
+In these cases, all remaining components must be received by the last day of registration for the quarter.
 If the application remains incomplete after two terms, the applicant will not be permitted to enroll in any subsequent term until the application is completed.

 Transfer of Credit From Another Graduate Institution